DataDog/hiring-engineers/answers.md

 ### Creating a custom agent check
 Most of this section was done by referencing this [page](https://docs.datadoghq.com/developers/agent_checks/).

-Here's the code used to submit my_metric with the assistance of the random standard library.
-The check file can be found in /etc/datadog-agent/checks.d.
+Here was the code used to submit my_metric with the assistance of Python's random standard library.
+The check file was created and stored in /etc/datadog-agent/checks.d.

 ![](img/2_6.PNG?raw=true)

-For the .yaml file, this was what I used to change the check's collection interval so that I would not need to edit the Python file anymore.
-The .yaml file can be found in /etc/datadog-agent/conf.d.
-Make sure the name of hte .yaml is the same as the check.
+For the .yaml file, this was what I used to change the collection interval so that I would not need to edit the Python file anymore.
+The .yaml file is located in /etc/datadog-agent/conf.d.
+Make sure the name of the .yaml is the same as the check.

 ![](img/2_7.PNG?raw=true)

-Restart the agent with:
+I restarted the agent with
 ```
 sudo service datadog-agent restart
 ```

-Run the check with:
+And ran the check with
 ```
 sudo -u dd-agent -- datadog-agent check my_check
 ```

 ![](img/2_8.PNG?raw=true)

-Here's what the check looked like plotted on a graph.
+Here's what that check looked like plotted on a graph.

 ![](img/2_9.PNG?raw=true)

 ## Visualizing Data

-In trying to create my script, I had to install the datadog Python library with pip on my VM.
-These were the commands to do that:
+In trying to create my script, I had to install pip and then install the datadog Python library.
+These were the commands used to accomplish that:

 ```
 sudo apt install python-pip
 pip install datadog
 ```

-I got a setuptools error during this section so I used this command after installing pip:
+I got a setuptools error during installation so I used this command after installing pip to resolve the issue:

 ```
 pip install --upgrade setuptools
 ```

 Through referencing the API documentation, I created a script called create_timeboard.py that has been included in this repository.
-Replace '<YOUR_API_KEY>' and '<YOUR_APP_KEY>' in lines 4 and 5 of the script with the corresponding api and app keys respectively.
+Of course, I replaced '<YOUR_API_KEY>' and '<YOUR_APP_KEY>' in lines 4 and 5 of the script with the corresponding api and app keys respectively.

-Run with:
+I ran the timeboard with this command:
 ```
 python create_timeboard.py
 ```

-Here's that timeboard produced on the site.
+Here's that same timeboard produced on the website.

 ![](img/3_1.PNG?raw=true)

-The time dropdowns does not include an option for the past five minutes but it can still be done by highlighting the graph so that it only shows data from the last five minutes.
+The time dropdowns in the menu bar did not include an option for the past five minutes but I was able to get this portion of the data by highlighting the last five minutes on the graph manually.

 ![](img/3_2.PNG?raw=true)